How to select your first marketing channel

 1. Where your customers already are

-The first constraint is obvious.
-You don’t control where your customers already go for industry information or to discover new software.
-You have to fish in the ponds where the fish are.
+You don’t control where your customers already go for industry news or to discover new software.
+You have to fish where the fish are.

-For example, if you’re selling accounting software, most of your customers will be on LinkedIn, some on Twitter, occasionally on Threads, maybe Facebook if it’s for older software.
+For example, if you’re selling accounting software, most of your customers will be on LinkedIn, some on Twitter, occasionally on Threads, maybe Facebook if it’s for, let us say, a more mature connoisseur.
 But not Pinterest, not Snapchat, and not TikTok.
-Besides the social channels, which keywords do they search for when they have the problem that you solve?
-Which podcasts are popular?
-Which YouTube channels do they watch?
+Besides social channels, which keywords do they search for when they encounter the problem that you solve?
+Which podcasts do they listen to?
+Which YouTube channels do they subscribe to?
 Which consultants do they already pay to solve problems like these?
-(The answers to some of these will be “none.”)
+(The answers to some of these will be “none”.)

-On the other hand, if you’re selling yarn to weavers, they might be on Facebook, Pinterest, and possibly Threads (no pun intended).
-There might be weaving clubs that would be better targets than selling directly to consumers.
-There might be magazines (even in print!) or some popular influencers.
+On the other hand, if you’re selling all-natural fair-trade miniature-alpaca yarn to weavers, they might be on Facebook, Pinterest, and possibly Threads.1 There might be weaving clubs that would be better targets than selling directly to consumers.
+There might be magazines (even in print!) and certainly some popular influencers.

 Because you don’t control this, it is a constraint.
-You have to fish where the fish are already congragating.
+You have to go where customers are already engaged.

 2. What comes naturally to you

-The second constraint is less obvious.
-Indeed, it sounds self-indulgent, contrary to typical business advice.
-Aren’t you supposed to get out of your comfort zone, learn new skills, dive into new media, and become a whiz in just three months through a crucible of a hundred intense hours of coursework and products?
+This sounds self-indulgent, contrary to typical business advice.
+Aren’t you supposed to get out of your comfort zone, learn new skills, dive into new media, and become an “expert” in three months through a crucible of a hundred intense hours of coursework and enabling software?

-No. Doing something unnatural, that you despise, will almost surely fail.
+No. Doing something unnatural, that you despise, will fail.
 Think about the social network you do like.
-You instantly notice an imposter—someone who clearly doesn’t understand how to use the medium.
-It’s awkward, gets no engagement, and in fact you might not even see it because the algorithm discards those posts.
+You instantly notice imposters—people who don’t understand the medium, ham-handedly exploiting it for selfish marketing.
+It’s awkward, it gets no engagement, and in fact you might not even see it as the algorithm silently buries their posts.

-Plus, you’re going to hate it.
+Plus, you’re going to hate using a social media platform that you disdain.
 Taking myself as an example: I don’t understand Pinterest.
 I don’t understand collecting pictures on boards, I don’t understand what happens with boards, I don’t understand how you share things, I’m not even sure it’s called a “board” and I don’t care what it’s actually called.
 If I tried to do it, not only would I be bad at it, I would hate doing it.
-My distain would leak onto the page, making the whole project even less effective.
+My disdain would leak onto the page, making the whole effort even less effective.
 Ineffective and unhappy—is this why you started a company?

-So, take stock of your Pivot Points, and only consider the marketing options that you’re naturally good at, or genuinely wish to become great at; you will select your first marketing channel from that subset.
+So, take stock of your Pivot Points, and consider only those marketing options that you’re naturally good at, or genuinely wish to become great at; you will select your first marketing channel from that subset.

 But what if…